-<option> is one of the options: auto, 10Mbps, 100Mbps and 1000Mbps.
+• <option> is one of the options: auto, 10Mbps, and 100Mbps.

 Option Description

 auto System determines the optimum LAN speed through auto-negotiation.

 10Mbps The LAN speed is always 10 Mbps.

 100Mbps The LAN speed is always 100 Mbps.

-1000Mbps This option is only available on specific PX2 models with the suffix "-G1".

-The LAN speed is always 1000 Mbps.

 Changing the LAN Duplex Mode